AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

 ChatClient.getInstance().chatManager().removeMessageListener(msgListener);
 ```

-### Read receipt
+### Read receipts

-Once the message sender enables message read receipt by calling `setRequireAck`, the message receiver sends this receipt after reading the message.
+Once the message sender enables message read receipts by calling `setRequireAck`, the message receiver sends this receipt after reading the message.

-#### Conversation read receipt
+#### Conversation read receipts

-Refer to the following code to implement read receipt for all the messages in the specified conversation:
+Refer to the following code to implement read receipts for all the messages in the specified conversation:

 - The message receiver

     ```java
-    // The message receiver calls ackConversationRead to send the converation read receipt.
+    // The message receiver calls ackConversationRead to send the conversation read receipt.
     // This is an asynchronous method.
     try {
         ChatClient.getInstance().chatManager().ackConversationRead(conversationId);